Manage Your Account Settings

 This redirects you to the Tableau website.

-If prompted, sign in using your Tableau Online credentials, and then select the Change Password link at the top.
+If prompted, sign in using your Tableau Cloud credentials, and then select the Change Password link at the top.

 In the fields provided, type your current and new passwords, confirm the new password, and click Change Password.